 The museum also showcases how manga has reached international success and features works from a range of manga artists from all over the world.
 The museum also often holds special manga events as well as temporary exhibits – so be sure to check what’s on when you’re in town.

-The Manga Museum is also the perfect activity if you’re after some inspiration for Kyoto indoor activities if the weather is poor.
+The Manga Museum is also the perfect activity if you’re after some inspiration for Kyoto indoor activities if the weather is poor in Kyoto kids will enjoy.

 If you have a manga fan in the family, the Manga Museum is a must do in Kyoto.